Nhaila-Abdessamad/Ethereum-Dev-Guide/WS1-Truffle-Demo-Contracts/2-connect-VsCode-toRemoteEC2.md

 2. ```HostName``` is your EC2 Instance’s IP address
 3. ```User```is the default  username
 4. ```IdentityFile```is the complete path to the private key (the pem file) that we provided you with

+## Testing the Setup

+- Click the remote-ssh button in the bottom-left corner and click Connect to Host from the dropdown which appears.
+- Another dropdown will appear.
+Select the host configuration you created in the previous step (Your EC2 Instance).
+- If all’s well, you should be presented with a new editor window asking you to select your working directory.

 ## Resources